Posts

 "Lord, Please Heal Me."

-The rib cage and back pain from the bike wreck were excruciating at times.
-Lying down was the worst of times, and the longer one lay down, the more pain and stiffness.
-The pain came in spasms, seemingly gripping the whole rib cage to the extent that it made breathing impaired.
-These were not the best of times, and it seemed doubtful this would ever end.
-Night after night, trying to sleep in a recliner imposed a severe sleep deficit.
-Would this ever end?
-A couple of weeks went by with little or no relief.
-Deep breathing and trying to relax against the spasms helped some, and prayer after prayer was desperately offered.
-"Lord, please heal me."
-The name of Jesus was recited in a sort of chant, but the impetus of the recitation was "Please heal me."
-And the spasms continued.
-Knowing my natural self, the thought occurred that if I did get healed, it probably wouldn't be appreciated.
-Like the time my father and I g...
+The rib‑cage and back pain from the bike wreck were, at times, excruciating.
+Lying down was the worst of it; the longer I stayed down, the more the stiffness and pain gathered strength.
+The spasms would seize the entire rib cage, gripping so tightly that even breathing felt impaired.
+These were not the best of times, and it often seemed doubtful that any of it would ever end.
+Night after night, trying to sleep in a recliner only deepened the exhaustion.
+I kept wondering if relief would ever come.
+Weeks passed with little improvement.
+Deep breathing and trying to relax into the spasms offered only small mercy.
+Prayer after prayer rose up — “Lord, please heal me.”
+I repeated the name of Jesus almost like a chant, but the heart of it was always the same plea: “Please heal me.”
+And still, the spasms continued.
+Knowing my own tendencies, a troubling thought surfaced: If I were healed, would I even appreciate it?
+I remembered the time my father and I pulled a cow from a mud hole it surely wo...

 Do You Dare Be Yourself